Who is this article for?

 CrashPlan for Small Business, no.

-While many factors remain outside a photographer's control, Code42 for Enterprise can help protect your images by ensuring that your most important files are backed up.
-This article describes features and considerations for advanced amateurs and professional photographers alike who are thinking about using, or already using, the Code42 app to manage photo backups.
+While we can’t prevent your favorite lens from breaking, or the weather from ruining an important shoot, we can help ensure that your most important files are backed up.
+This article describes features and considerations for advanced amateurs and professional photographers alike who are thinking about using, or already using, CrashPlan.

 Essential features for photographers